-The American Standard H2Option uses the dual-flush system for powerful flushing.
-This flushing system uses a partial flush that consumes 1.0 gallons and a full flush that consumes 1.6 gallons.
-It allows you to choose the flushing level according to your needs.
+The American Standard H2Option uses the dual-flush system for a powerful flush.
+This system supports both partial and full flush options.

 The full flush of this toilet uses 1.6 gallons, which doesn’t meet the EPA WaterSense standards.
-However, since it has partial flush, you will still be able to get rebates on your water bills in some countries.
+However, the partial flush does comply and will still be eligible for rebates on your water bills, depending on location.

 The toilet is made from a very strong and durable Vitreous China.
 It’s comfortably shaped and will last at least 10 years.
-Also, thanks to its enamel coating, it will prevent bacteria and dirt from sticking.
-Additionally, the coating has a special surface that is easy to clean and requires almost no maintenance.
+Thanks to its enamel coating, it will prevent bacteria and dirt from sticking.
+Finally, the toilet surface itself is easy to clean with minimal required maintenance.

 PowerWash Rim and Jet-Powered Siphon

-To make the flushing powerful while using minimal water, this model uses a special pressurized rim.
-After the flush, water goes from the tank to the chamber.
-The chamber has a special system that contains pressurized air and therefore applies pressure on the water.
-The water is then released from the holes and perfectly washes the whole bowl.
+For powerful flushing with minimal water use, this model uses a special pressurized rim.
+When flushing, water goes from the tank to the chamber, using pressurized air to apply force to the water.
+Then, the water is released, perfectly washing the whole bowl.

-However, the water doesn’t go directly from the rim chamber.
-Instead, it flows through a bowl jet.
-It has a siphon that starts with the push of the jet, and it maintains the water level during the flush.
-PowerWash and Jet-Powered Siphon make an excellent addition to this toilet, making its performance fantastic.
+Next, the water flows through a bowl jet which uses a siphon to maintain water level during the flush.
+Both the PowerWash and Jet-Powered Siphon make excellent additions to this toilet and its performance.